Impressions from Nearshore Nexus 2017, the greatest conference about outsourcing in Latin America

 Outsourcing in Latin America is on the rise

 Many of these South American tech entrepreneurs aim to build software shops to service the US market, across a variety of technologies.

-During Nexus 2017, Everest Group presented some of the most up-to-date numbers on outsourcing.
+During Nexus 2017, Everest Group presented some of the most up-to-date numbers on outsourcing in Latin America.
 Here is a quick recap:

 Among the key drivers for Latam growth, according to Everest Group, are the abundance of talent to support digital capabilities and attractive domestic markets for growth; two things that our US clients also find quite appealing when asking us to build their nearshore teams.

 An untapped opportunity for Silicon Valley startups, still